Radiator

 A radiator is a heat exchanger used to transfer thermal energy from one medium to another for the purpose of cooling and heating.
 The majority of radiators are constructed to function in cars, buildings, and electronics.

 A radiator is always a source of heat to its environment, although this may be for either the purpose of heating an environment, or for cooling the fluid or coolant supplied to it, as for automotive engine cooling and HVAC dry cooling towers.
 Despite the name, most radiators transfer the bulk of their heat via convection instead of thermal radiation.

 History

 The Roman hypocaust is the early example of a type of radiator for building space heating.
-Franz San Galli, a Prussian-born Russian businessman living in St. Petersburg, is credited with inventing the heating radiator around 1855, having received a radiator patent in 1857, but American Joseph Nason and Scot Rory Gregor developed a primitive radiator in 1841 and received a number of U.S. patents for hot water and steam heating.
+Franz San Galli, a Prussian-born Russian businessman living in St. Petersburg, is commonly credited with inventing the heating radiator around 1855, having received a radiator patent in 1857, but the Scotsman, Duncan Cameron in 1845, had discovered a similar design through the use of heated steam and a closed system of water, whilst at university.